Submit a Proposal

 We require that all participants acknowledge and follow the Code of Conduct at SPM Events to ensure a harassment-free environment at the meeting.
 You will be asked to confirm your agreement in the application form.
 You can read the Code of Conduct on the SPM’s website:

-- Faculty members who wish to present a paper, serve as a discussant, or simply attend the conference;
+- All faculty members looking to present a paper or serve as a discussant;

-- Graduate students who want to present a poster.
+- Graduate students looking to present a poster.

-IF YOU ARE A GRADUATE STUDENT: Your application must be supported by a faculty recommendation.
-These recommendations are submitted through a webform and must be completed by the application deadline (March 15).
+Graduate students: The annual meeting provides a fantastic opportunity for graduate students to receive extended feedback from scholars in the field of methodology.
+Graduate student applications must be supported by a faculty recommendation.
+These recommendations are submitted through a webform sent after submitting a proposal, and must be completed by the application deadline (April 3).
 They are typically 2 to 4 paragraphs in length and discuss the student’s poster proposal, methodological training, and any other information that would be relevant for the Graduate Student Selection Committee.
-We strongly encourage you to give your recommenders as much advance notice as possible, and inform them of the March 15 deadline.
+We strongly encourage you to give your recommenders as much advance notice as possible.

 We look forward to receiving your proposals!